Find Grad Schools

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 There were about 372,400 jobs for Rehabilitation Physician in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Rehabilitation Physician by 2026.
-The BLS estimates 14,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.

 undefined